Kenshiro-28/MAGI/README.md

 NERV is a virtual organization composed of AI agents.

+The agents are organized following a military structure.
+The Captain receives the user's prompt, analyzes it, and issues orders to each Soldier.

+The Captain will evaluate each Soldier's response and will provide additional guidance when necessary.

 Each agent has its own memory and remembers the ongoing conversation.

-You can configure each agent to behave like a fictional character or follow a set of rules.

 The system will extract useful information from the file **mission_data.txt**.